New Lebanon, New York

 New Lebanon is a town in Columbia County, New York, United States, 24 mi southeast of Albany.
 The population was 2,514 at the 2020 census.

 The town of New Lebanon is in the northeastern corner of Columbia County.
 The center of town is at the intersection of U.S. Route 20 and New York State Route 22.

 History

 New Lebanon was formed from the town of Canaan in 1818.

 New Lebanon was the main spiritual home of the Shakers.
 The Mount Lebanon Shaker Society had 609 members in 1864.
 The most historic structures now belong to the Shaker Museum | Mount Lebanon.
 Some of the other surviving buildings are home to the Darrow School.
-Still others have been converted into a Sufi retreat center called the Abode of the Message.
-The latter is the former residence of Vilayat Inayat Khan, and is now the home of the current Pir of the Inayati Order, Zia Inayat Khan.
+Still others have been converted into a Sufi retreat center called The Abode of the Message.
+The latter is the former residence of Vilayat Inayat Khan, and was the home of the current Pir of the Inayati Order, Zia Inayat Khan until 2017.

 In addition to the Mount Lebanon Shaker Society, the Church of Our Saviour, Donnelly House, Elisha Gilbert House, Lebanon Springs Union Free School, and Gov. Samuel J. Tilden Monument are listed on the National Register of Historic Places.